 Planning & Zoning

-A Pre‐Development Meeting is strongly recommended prior to the submittal of a development application.
+A Pre‐Submittal Project Meeting is strongly recommended prior to the submittal of a development application.
 These meetings are held as needed, by appointment.
 Representatives from Engineering, Planning, Public Works, Fire, and Building attend the meeting in an effort to assist you with your project by answering any questions you may have and explaining the development process and timelines.
-Please use the Pre-Development Meeting Request form for scheduling.
+Please use the Pre-Submittal Project Meeting Request form for scheduling.

 Current fee rates for plat applications, zoning changes, specific-use permits, and other miscellaneous development fees can be found under the City of Granbury Development Fees page.